Edition for Web Developers — Last Updated 3 June 2023

 Once a navigable has reached this point in traversal, additionally queued synchronous navigation steps are likely to be intended to occur after this traversal rather than before it, so they no longer jump the queue.
 More details can be found here.

-If changingNavigableContinuation's update-only is false, then:
+If changingNavigableContinuation's update-only is true, or targetEntry's document is displayedDocument, then:

-Activate history entry targetEntry for navigable.
+If changingNavigableContinuation's update-only is false, then activate history entry targetEntry for navigable.

 Increment completedChangeJobs.